tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-1. The encompassing and mentally and physically strenuous nature of the drums invokes fear in novice players
+1. The encompassing and mentally strenuous nature of the drums invokes belittlement in novice players

 ## 3 - 4 - Horn